csyhhu/L-OBS/README.md

 # Layer-wise Optimal Brain Surgeon
 This repo is for Layer-wise Optimal Brain Surgeon (L-OBS), which will appear in NIPS 2017.
-Codes are based on [Tensorflow](https://www.tensorflow.org/) r1.0+
+Codes are based on [Tensorflow](https://www.tensorflow.org/) r1.0+ and [PyTorch](https://pytorch.org/previous-versions/) v0.3.0

 Paper link: [Learning to Prune Deep Neural Networks via Layer-wise Optimal Brain Surgeon](https://arxiv.org/abs/1705.07565)

+## News
+PyTorch version of L-OBS is published in `PyTorch/`.
+We optimize the Hessian calculation process in speed and memory.
+Please refer to it for more details and experiments.

+TensorFlow version will be updated latter.

 ## This repo contains: